bstamenkovits/blog/_posts/2025-08-16-sql-data-structures-&-the-anatomy-of-an-index.md

 image: 2025-08-16-sql-data-structures-&-the-anatomy-of-an-index/data_structures.jpg
 ---

+In traditional transactional databases (OLTP) data is stored as rows, which makes filtering a costly operation: the database engine needs to scan the entirety of the row during each operation.
+To make this process more efficient most database engines allow you to index columns (often your primary key).
+This article explores how databases store their data, what data structures are used, and how indexing can significantly improve performance.

+# What is a Database?
 In it's simpelest form a database is simply a collection of information (i.e. data) that is stored somewhere.
-A text file or csv file is technically speaking a database as we are storing some information as bytes to the disk.
+A text file or csv file is technically speaking a database as we are storing some information as bytes on the disk.

-# Storing & Reading Data
 The problem with storing data in such a way is that it is hard to retrieve individual specific datapoints: when we read a csv file we simply get a long list of characters.
 The only way to distinguish different rows is by having an escape character `\n`.

 To resolve this problem we could make each row the same length.
 For example if each row has a length `m`, then we know that we can go to the 6th index by going to the `6*m`th character.